 Gen Z students will change jobs 11 times in their lifetimes- you will need multiple skills!

-All students enrolled in the Bachelor of Creative Media must undertake work readiness units that not only broadens their skills sets but prepares them for the diversity of employment opportunities that all new graduates will face in their working life.
+All students enrolled in the Bachelor of Creative Media must undertake work readiness units that not only broaden their skills sets but prepare them for the diversity of employment opportunities that all new graduates will face in their working life.
 Moreover, students can choose to do a double major (2 majors for the price of one) with other majors such as Strategic Communication ( a gold mine of new job opportunities) which would give students an additional focus on strategic communication.

 Our lecturers have hard core industry experience

 This kind of commitment to strategy in relation to core graphic and digital design skills is reflected in the industry experience and research interests of our staff.
 Including,

 - Dr Mark Cypher, an artist and designer and principal for BoxCudos web design.

 - Erica Ormsby, Art Director for Mako Media currently completing an PhD in service design.

 Print design skills will always be a part of the graphic designer’s arsenal.
 But with the decline of print, graphic designers will have to diversify, into offering services beyond short term outcomes.
 As a result, graphic designers that integrate the core traditional print skills with those of digital design, service design, UX design, brand strategy and strategic communication will be better placed for the future of an ever-changing industry.
 Murdoch also now offers a 4th yr Graduate Diploma in Design Thinking and Service Design– whilst working with a client!

 This is how Graphic Design at Murdoch is different.